CaliStyle/trailpack-proxy-engine/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

 Proxy Engine is a modern backend scaffold for progressive web applications.
-Built on the flexibility and speed of [Trails.js](http://trailsjs.io) as a backend framework.
+Built on the flexibility and speed ofenvironments](http://trailsjs.io) as a backend framework.

 This node.js system is an event management system and loader engine made for plugins from your friends at [Cali Style](https://cali-style.com).